msprev/tabbed2md/readme.md

 # tabbed2md

-You want to paste data from an Excel spreadsheet and into a markdown document.
+You want to paste data from an Excel spreadsheet into a markdown document.
     Excel provides its data delimited by tabs.
     Markdown tables are not delimited by tabs.
     Unpleasant text wrangling follows.